Chinnaswami Rajam: Founding of Madras Institute of Technology

-Mr. Rajam was family oriented and wanted best for his six children, but after the loss of one of his sons and latter wife in 1944, he turned philanthropic.
+Rajam was family oriented and wanted best for his six children, but after the loss of one of his sons and latter wife in 1944, he turned philanthropic.
 He sold two bungalows for the sum of rupees 0.5 million to acquire the land for the institute: Madras Institute of Technology (MIT).
 The intention behind to establish a technical institute was driven by the lack of Indian manpower to install and maintain equipment used in those industries.
 He received assistance from notable personalities such as M. Subbaraya Aiyar, M. K. Ranganthan, K. Srinivasan, C. R. Srinivasan and L. Venkatakrishna Iyer.
 During a special address at the MIT Alumni Association, the former president of India late Dr. A. P. J. Abdul Kalam described Rajam in his speech as: "He visualized the design, development, maintenance and operation of engineering system should be integrated in the technological field.
 That is how he worked for founding MIT".